Hasbrouck Heights PD: Hackensack Driver Who Toppled Pole In Crash Was DWI

-A Hackensack man was drunk when his car slammed into and toppled a utility pole at a busy Hasbrouck Heights intersection, authorities said.
+A Hackensack man was drunk when his car knocked down a utility pole at a busy Hasbrouck Heights intersection, authorities said.

 The 2001 Audi Quattro driven by Dmitriy Sidorenko, 50, went off the road on Boulevard at the Passaic Avenue Circle shortly before 8 p.m.
 Wednesday.